-Upon completion of this offering, the Company will have 28,151,738 shares of Common Stock outstanding, assuming no exercise of the Underwriters' over-allotment option.
-Of these shares, the 8,000,000 shares offered hereby, except for the Directed Shares, will be freely tradeable without restriction or further registration under the Securities Act, unless purchased by an "affiliate" of the Company, as that term is defined in Rule 144, as described below.
+Upon completion of this offering, the Company will have a minimum of 23,618,769 shares and a maximum of 24,776,753 shares of Common Stock outstanding.
+All of the shares offered hereby will be freely tradeable without restriction or further registration under the Securities Act, unless purchased by an "affiliate" of the Company, as that term is defined in Rule 144, as described below.